Pine Mountain Settlement School

 The POLICIES AND PROCEDURES manuals of the institution are also interesting as they chart the many changes in both local and national culture and patterns of religious belief and politics In the region.
 However, they were not produced annually and varied in content as the School grew and changed.
 The CO-OP literature is a valuable record of service-learning and industrial training and outlines the operations of the cooperative store that was an integral part of the educational program of the Boarding School.

-Considerable ephemeral literature provides information on the non-sectarian Chapel and Vesper services, the Nativity Play, May Day, Fair Day, Dogwood Breakfast, the more recent Lucy Braun workshops, and many other community workshops and environmental program events and craft workshops.
+A large body of ephemeral literature provides information on the non-sectarian Chapel and Vesper Services, the Nativity Play, May Day, Fair Day, Dogwood Breakfast, the more recent Lucy Braun workshops, and many other community workshops and environmental program events and craft workshops.
 While some of these publications could be considered periodical, they often were very dissimilar depending on the administration of the School.

 STUDENT PRINT SHOP AT PMSS